 Pink eye can be highly contagious, for up to several weeks after signs and symptoms have begun.
-Prompt treatment can protect others from becoming infected with the bacteria that causes pink eye.
+Prompt treatment can protect others from becoming infected with the bacteria that cause pink eye.

 Conjunctivitis is often easily diagnosed by examining the eyes and reviewing the related symptoms.
 A sample of eye secretions may be sent to a lab for further testing if conjunctivitis seems severe.